Whittingehame: Whittingehame House

 James Balfour engaged James Dorward, from Haddington, to build a new neo-classical mansion and offices to designs by Sir Robert Smirke, Whittingehame House, completed about 1817, with additions and alterations by architect William Burn ten years later.
 This became the family home of the Balfours and the birthplace of the Prime Minister Arthur Balfour and the scientist Francis Maitland Balfour.
 Between 1939 and 1941, Whittingehame was converted into a school for Jewish refugee children coming to Britain through the Kindertransport.
 The school, known as the Whittingehame Farm School, sheltered 160 children between the ages of 7 and 17.
 This building, a huge country house and A-listed, still stands, albeit now divided into private apartments.
 It is not open to the public.
 Having passed through various hands after the Balfours (at one time it was a private school - Holt School, but it closed and the property lay dormant) there is still much of interest to see, including a spectacular ceiling to the dining room.

 Church and hamlet

 A parochial school, of which the laird was patron, was long established at Whittingehame, and Mr James Hogg was appointed schoolmaster there in 1742; having transferred from neighbouring Morham.

 In 1820, James Balfour rebuilt the church, supplanting the previous rebuild of 1722, and then established, in 1840, a new model village to the north-west of the former medieval settlement.
 It consists of a schoolhouse and a string of cottages, all in red sandstone.

+The parish war memorial stands opposite the lane leading to the church and manse.
+It was unveiled by Arthur Balfour, Secretary of State, on 16 October 1921 and was dedicated by the local minister, Rev Marshall Lang.

 From 1950 to 1955, it was a boarding school called "Whittingehame House School For Boys", then a few years later, it was used as a school called Holts Academy; which only lasted a few years.
 After that, it was sold off and converted to 3 or 4 apartments.